fractalclone/zephyr-riscv/README.md

 $ export ZEPHYR_GCC_VARIANT=zephyr
 ```
 #### Settings to compile zephyr using an external `riscv-gnu-toolchain`
-If you want to use an external `riscv-gnu-toolchain`, configure zephyr to use the `riscv-gnu-toolchain` by exporting the following environment variables:
+If you want to use an external `riscv-gnu-toolchain`, this can be done by exporting the following environment variables:
 ```sh
 $ export RISCV32_TOOLCHAIN_PATH=/path/to/riscv-toolchain
 $ export ZEPHYR_GCC_VARIANT=riscv32